se-edu/learningresources/contents/uix/accessibility.md

   * Use more visual indicators to convey a message.

-  Let us look at Facebook sign up page.
+  Let us look at the Facebook sign up page.
 Suppose I want to sign up for a new account, but I have not put in all the necessary information.
-So, it is supposed to tell me that my attempt to sign up failed.
+So, it is supposed to tell me that my attempt to sign up has failed.

   This page below uses a red color border around the text box to show that the information needed is missing.
 As red usually signifies failure, this seems enough.
   ![Facebook sign up page](accessibility/fb-normal.png "Facebook sign up page")